mohakapoor/METR/README.md

 # METR — Market Exposure Timing vs Randomness

 ## Overview & Ideology
-**Can a machine learning model trained purely on historical price/volume data—without any live sentiment, news, macro indicators, or order flow—actually beat random market entries in the long term?**
+**Can a machine learning model trained purely on historical price, volume, and publicly available implied volatility data — without any live sentiment, news, macro indicators, or order flow — actually beat random market entries in the long term?**

 **METR**  is a controlled empirical study designed to isolate true statistical predictive edge from market noise and lucky streaks.
-By restricting the models to exclusively mathematical market microstructure (momentum, volatility regimes, mean reversion) and forcing a fixed 3-day holding period, the project evaluates whether standard assets (Equities, Commodities, FX) possess predictable short-term inefficiencies.
+By restricting models exclusively to mathematical market microstructure — momentum, volatility regimes both realized and implied, and mean reversion patterns — and validating against 1,000 Monte Carlo simulations of random trade selection, the project empirically tests whether three uncorrelated Indian asset classes (Equities, Commodities, FX) possess predictable short-term inefficiencies exploitable without privileged data access.

-> **Current Status:** Phase 7 — **Meta-Training & Filter Overhaul**.
-We have synthesized **Interaction Features** (ATR_MACD, RSI_Trend) and integrated **India VIX** as a forward-looking regime filter.
-The current focus is on overhauling the XGBoost Meta-Model for Binary Meta-Labeling.
+> **Current Status:** Phase 9 — **Regime Conditioning (GaussianHMM)**.
+We have successfully completed the **Phase 8 SHAP Audit**, isolating a **50.4% Win Rate** milestone on Gold.
+The current focus is on injecting Hidden Markov Model (HMM) regimes into the meta-filters to break the precision barriers in Equities.

 ## Core Experiments
 1. **Meta-Filter vs. Baseline (The Edge Test):** Evaluating our XGBoost "Trade Filter" against the Interaction-Enhanced Logistic Regression baseline.
 We measure "Meta-Precision" (Win Rate) to see if the model can successfully identify which momentum signals are trustworthy.